 Tax receipts are required for gifts over $250, and many donor platforms can send automated receipts.
 Sending receipts digitally is much more cost-effective than traditional mail and much easier for the donor and organization to manage.
 Plus, this gives you an opportunity to collect addresses.
 This also gives you the chance to deepen donor relationships.
 Use this as an opportunity to send a thank you with a personal touch, especially for larger gifts and high-potential donors.
 Establishing and maintaining relationships is key for lasting impact.

-4. Require email addresses on your event registrations and all website forms
+4. Require email addresses on all event registrations and all website forms

 Include important fields such as first and last name and email address on any form you include on your website.
 Make these fields required instead of optional.
 Review your existing website forms to make sure they are presented in this manner—anything from registration forms, event inquiries, or basic contact forms.
-If you’re having website troubles, you can always contact Trillion for help.
-Additionally, if you are utilizing a third-party platform for donations or event registrations, email address should be required on that platform as well.
+Additionally, if you are utilizing a third-party platform for donations or event registrations, an email address should be required on that platform as well.

 5. Good ol’ phone-a-thons are a great way to capture email addresses and other important information

 Picking up the phone and asking for a donor’s email address is a time-consuming process.
 However, gathering email addresses is not the only benefit.
 You can create an additional brand touchpoint to build engagement by expressing gratitude for their shared commitment to the mission of your organization.
 Exchanging a recent organizational success story and letting donors know that their support made that success possible shows your appreciation.
-Make the process easier by dividing outbound call responsibility among your staff or a volunteer committee, putting a schedule together, and having a scripted dialog.
-This is important to obtaining the email and also provides an added opportunity to engage with them.
+Organizing volunteers for a giving day to make phone calls is also a great way to acquire some email addresses.
+Make the process easier by dividing outbound call responsibility among your staff or a volunteer committee, putting a schedule together, and having a scripted dialogue.
+This is important for obtaining the email and also provides an added opportunity to engage with them.

 How do you plan to communicate with your donors and prospects?

 Trillion has built a solid reputation for designing engaging and effective campaigns, websites, and appeals for not-for-profit organizations.
-Email campaign subject lines and preview text are very important as is the content and design within them.
-Our team can build these campaigns as well as website designs focused on engagement and neatly recording and organizing form submissions.
-If you need help crafting something special for your upcoming fundraising efforts, contact us.
-Complete our simple form or give us a call at 908.219.4703.
+In any mail campaign, subject lines, preview text, content and design are all important to get right.
+Our talented team has built many successful campaigns as well as website designs focused on engagement and neatly recording and organizing form submissions.
+For help with your upcoming fundraising efforts, complete our simple form or give us a call at 908.219.4703.